A 53% launch created immediate pressure

 The patch arrived within 24 hours, and that matters

-The most important development within the last 24 hours is that a hotfix patch landed almost immediately, targeting stability improvements and gameplay issues.
-The developers also publicly acknowledged that they had "released a game with flaws", which is a rare but notable level of transparency during launch turbulence.
+The most important development in the first 24 hours was that a hotfix patch landed almost immediately, targeting stability improvements and gameplay issues.
+The developers also publicly acknowledged that they had released a game with flaws, which is a rare but useful level of transparency during launch turbulence.

 The patch targeted several of the issues most likely to shape first impressions: